StarpTech/FastGraph/README.md

 ### Cache authenticated data

+We provide different features to work with authenticated data:

-You can change the cache scope to `AUTHENTICATED` to enforce all requests are cached in relation to the _Authorization_ header.
+1. `SCOPE=AUTHENTICATED` This will enforce to cache all requests in relation to the _Authorization_ header.
+2. `AUTH_DIRECTIVE=auth` The request is validated for the presence of the `auth` directive that handles the request as scope `AUTHENTICATED`.
-A more powerful feature is to mark specific GraphQL types as private.
-In this way a GraphQL query that contains e.g the following types `PRIVATE_TYPES=User,Profile` is handled as scope `AUTHENTICATED`.
-This can increase your cache hit rate dramatically.
-In order to use this feature, you have to provide your latest GraphQL schema to GraphCDN.
+3. `PRIVATE_TYPES=User,Profile` A more powerful feature is to mark specific GraphQL types as private.
+In this way a GraphQL query that contains private types is handled as scope `AUTHENTICATED` In order to use this feature, you have to provide your latest GraphQL schema to GraphCDN.
 We support two options:

 1. Push the schema manually to cloudflare.